gklijs/bkes-demo/README.md

 is [real-time alerts](https://www.confluent.io/blog/real-time-financial-alerts-rabobank-apache-kafkas-streams-api/).
 There are no alerts in the current project, these could be added, using browser push notifications for example.

-As a general rule it's best to have the same kind of messages on a Kafka cluster.
+As a general rule, it's best to have the same kind of messages on a Kafka cluster.
 Data on the brokers is always stored in a binary format, but for clients it's easier to product and consume in something other than binary, therefore there are a lot of (de)serialiser options.
 Some of the most common ones are the String(de)serializer and the KafkaAvro(de) serializer.
 In this project Strings are used for the keys, and Avro for the values.
 You can leave the key empty, but